 Many colleges offer discounts to their students.
 Here’s an in-depth look at some of these colleges:

 Reputation: Ranked #1 in Innovation nationally by US News

-Southern New Hampshire University is a private and respected school.
-They have 3,000 undergraduates on campus, but even though they’re small, they’re also fierce!
+Southern New Hampshire University is a private and respected school of 3,000 undergraduates.
 SNHU is also a leader in online learning, as you can see in their program catalog.

-They take great pride in their empowerment of student creativity and boundary-breaking.
+They take great pride in their empowerment of student creativity.
 Giving students access to good technology is just a part of that philosophy.
-They’re also steadfast in their commitment to keeping education affordable.
-As such, they have frozen their tuition rates and give generous financial aid packages.
+They’ve proven their commitment to keeping education affordable by freezing tuition rates and giving generous financial aid packages.

-While they don’t offer a freebie computer, they have a partnership with both Dell and Apple (like Purdue below).
+While they don’t offer a freebie computer, they have a partnership with both Dell and Apple.
 You can check those out on the manufacturer sites or at the SNHU electronics store.